What to do if your car is stolen

 With our car insurance you can choose between comprehensive and third party, fire and theft.

 Both will cover you if your car gets stolen but comprehensive has a few more bells and whistles.
-There’s also a range of add-ons you can choose from.
+There’s also a range of optional add-ons you can choose from.
 Exclusions and limitations apply.

 Ready to get cover?